 So, how was my experience after the “switch“?

-If I ask you to switch from Android to iPhone, what questions would normally come to your mind?
+If I ask you to switch from Android to iPhone, what questions would usually come to your mind?

 Should you switch to an iPhone as your daily driver?
 Is iPhone worth the price?
 Will you be able to perform the same tasks that you always did with your Android?
 What problems would you face after switching from Android to iPhone?